Get the Marcus mobile banking app

 Are you, by any chance, saving for retirement?

 Whether you work for yourself or not, saving for retirement may feel challenging.
-But when you’re self-employed you may run into some other speedbumps like unpredictable income or uncertainty about which retirement account (or accounts, plural) to pick.
+But when you’re self-employed you may run into some other speedbumps like unpredictable income or uncertainty about which type of retirement account to pick.

 How much should freelancers be saving for retirement?